Spirit Animals is an epic fantasy adventure told in a seven-book series. Readers can continue the adventure in related online games or apps.

 Other ways we strive to keep our Spirit Animals digital community safe and comfortable for all users include:

 (1) Messages are allowed through if they contain only words on a “white list” of appropriate words.
-(2) A filtering system blocks inappropriate phrases and combinations of words which may be appropriate.
+(2) A filtering system blocks inappropriate phrases and combinations of words.
 (3) Users may be able to “block” other users who are behaving inappropriately.
 If they do, the blocked user’s messages will no longer be visible to the blocking user.
 (4) Users can “report” other users who are behaving inappropriately.
 These users may be silenced or banned.
 (5) Users who behave inappropriately may be silenced or banned, even if another user does not report them.
 (6) Users are reminded of community guidelines from time to time and in appropriate areas of the website or app.

 The online game and app allows a registered user to create a “friend” relationship with another registered user.
 Friend requests are sent from one user to another.
 The user who receives the request must accept it for the users to be “friends”.
 Being friends lets users see their friends’ game progress and message board posts in a “Newsfeed” that has the latest news from their friends, as well as general community news and popular message board posts.
 Friending also gives users a simple way to invite their friends to join multiplayer games within the Spirit Animals digital experience.
 Friends cannot send free-type messages to each other, even in the friend request, or communicate with each other in any other way except as described above.